lockon-n/playwright-mcp/README.md

                                the output directory.
   --save-trace                 Whether to save the Playwright Trace of the
                                session into the output directory.
+  --span-size <size>           Size of each snapshot span in characters.
+Use -1
+                               to disable pagination and show complete snapshot.
+                               Defaults to 2000.
   --storage-state <path>       path to the storage state file for isolated
                                sessions.
   --user-agent <ua string>     specify user agent string